 Launch Date – July 2017

-Phase D – System Assembly, Test, & Launch
+Phase D – System Assembly, Integration & Test, Launch

 The Ionospheric Connection Explorer (ICON) will explore the boundary between Earth and space, to understand the physical connection between our world and the immediate space environment around us.

 This boundary region is where ionized plasma (the ionosphere) and neutral gas (our atmosphere) collide and react, causing dramatic variability that affects space-based technological systems like GPS.
 The ionosphere has long been known to respond to “space weather” drivers from the sun, but NASA missions, such as TIMED and IMAGE, have surprised us in showing this variability often occurs in concert with weather on our planet.
 ICON will compare the impacts of these two drivers as they exert change on the space environment that surrounds us.